Competitiveness Council (Research)

 The Joint Research Centre (JRC) Board of Governors advises the Director-General and the Commission on matters relating to the strategic role of the JRC and its scientific, technical and financial management.
 It is composed of high level representatives from EU Member States and FP7 Associated States.
 The JRC Board individual members have also an important role in representing the interests of the JRC in their own country.

-The EU-Med GSO is a forum which brings together Senior Official representatives from the Mediterranean Partner Countries (MPC) and the EU Member States and Associated Countries, responsible for RTD issues.
+The UfM Regional Platform for R&I is a forum which brings together Senior Official representatives from the Mediterranean Partner Countries (MPC) and the EU Member States and Associated Countries, responsible for RTD issues.
 It was established in the context of a Euro-Mediterranean Partnership and of the follow-up of the Barcelona Process, and plays a central role in monitoring and stimulating the Euro-Mediterranean cooperation in RTD.

 European Open Science Cloud (EOSC)

 The concept of the European Open Science Cloud (EOSC) was presented in the 1st EOSC summitheld on 12 June 2017.
 A second EOSC summit was held a year later on 11 June 2018.
 Malta was present in both events.
 The Council Conclusions of the EOSC were adopted on 28 May 2018, during the Competitiveness Council (Research).
 The aim is to have a federated approach of all the national Open Science facilities in Europe.

 The EOSC was launched in Vienna on 23rd November 2018.
 The EOSC can be accessed from https://eosc-portal.eu/.